quanterall/HaskellMaterials/basics/05-error-handling.md

    create it and return the handle.
 What is the fundamental difference between this function and the ones created in the previous exercises?

+5. Create a function `getHttpContent :: String -> IO (Either HttpException LByteString)`[1] that
+   takes a string representing a URL and returns the result of executing a `GET` request to the given endpoint.
+If the request resulted in a `InternalException`, `ConnectionClosed` or `HttpZlibException` we want to rethrow the exception, otherwise we want to return `Left HttpException`.

 ##### Exercise notes (Tools and prerequisites/rules for working with exceptions and values)

 0. [`readFileUtf8`](https://www.stackage.org/haddock/lts-19.8/rio-0.1.22.0/RIO.html#v:readFileUtf8)